Differential geometry of surfaces: Spherical geometry

 The unit sphere is the unique closed orientable surface with constant curvature +1.
 The quotient SO(3)/O(2) can be identified with the real projective plane.
 It is non-orientable and can be described as the quotient of S^{2} by the antipodal map (multiplication by −1).
 The sphere is simply connected, while the real projective plane has fundamental group Z_{2}.
 The finite subgroups of SO(3), corresponding to the finite subgroups of O(2) and the symmetry groups of the platonic solids, do not act freely on S^{2}, so the corresponding quotients are not 2-manifolds, just orbifolds.

 Hyperbolic geometry

 Non-Euclidean geometry was first discussed in letters of Gauss, who made extensive computations at the turn of the nineteenth century which, although privately circulated, he decided not to put into print.
-In 1830 Lobachevsky and independently in 1832 Bolyai, the son of one Gauss' correspondents, published synthetic versions of this new geometry, for which they were severely criticized.
+In 1830 Lobachevsky and independently in 1832 Bolyai, the son of one Gauss's correspondents, published synthetic versions of this new geometry, for which they were severely criticized.
 However it was not until 1868 that Beltrami, followed by Klein in 1871 and Poincaré in 1882, gave concrete analytic models for what Klein dubbed hyperbolic geometry.
 The four models of 2-dimensional hyperbolic geometry that emerged were: